Abu Snan: Ottoman Empire

-In 1517, Abu Snan was with the rest of Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1596, it appeared in the Ottoman tax registers as part of the Nahiya of Akka of the Liwa of Safad.
+In 1517, Abu Snan was with the rest of Palestine incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1548–1549 or 1596, it appeared in the Ottoman tax registers as part of the Nahiya of Acre of the Liwa of Safed.
 It had a population of 102 households and 3 bachelors, all Muslims.
 The villagers paid taxes on wheat, barley, olive trees, sesame, cotton, goats and beehives, in addition to "occasional revenues"; a total of 7,600 akçe.

+Abu Snan was among several cotton-growing villages in the Sahil Akka (plain of Acre) muqata'a (fiscal district) under the control of local tax farmer Sheikh Najm in the first decade of the 18th century.
+The village is later mentioned as a dependency of the Jiddin fortress under Najm's relative Ahmad ibn Husayn and came under the control of another local strongman, Daher al-Umar, when he captured Jiddin in 1738.
+The Italian traveler Giovanni Mariti visited the area in 1761 and noted Abu Sinan produced "an abundance of cotton".
+After Daher was eliminated by the Ottomans in 1775 and Ahmad Pasha al-Jazzar was appointed governor in Acre, Abu Snan was one of the main fortified villages held by Daher's son Ali.
+In 1776, the village's men took part in Ali's abortive raid against al-Jazzar's forces at Amqa.
+Al-Jazzar's forces afterward attacked and subdued Abu Sinan before proceeding against Ali's other strongholds.

 A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, named as Abou Senan.
 When French explorer Victor Guérin visited the village in 1875, he estimated the population of Abu Snan to be 400, of whom 260 were Druzes and 140 Greek Orthodox Christians.
 Guérin also wrote that based on the rock-cut cisterns and old cut-stones incorporated in the buildings, it was an ancient place.
 Fragments from an older building were used in a chapel for St. George.

-In 1881, the Palestine Exploration Fund's Survey of Western Palestine described Abu Snan as a stone-built village situated on the low hill near the plain, surrounded by olive groves and arable land, and with many cisterns of rain-water.
+In 1881, the Palestine Exploration Fund's Survey of Western Palestine described Abu Snan as a stone-built village situated on the low hill near the plain, surrounded by olive groves and arable land, and with many cisterns of rainwater.
 The population consisted of 150 Christians and 100 Muslims.

-A population list from about 1887 showed that Abu Senan had about 565 inhabitants; two thirds Druze, one third Greek Catholic Christians.
+A population list from about 1887 showed that Abu Snan had about 565 inhabitants; two thirds Druze, one third Greek Catholic Christians.